Leucovorin (folinic acid)

 Your nurse will give you telephone numbers for the hospital.
 You can call them if you feel unwell or need advice any time of day or night.
 Save these numbers in your phone or keep them somewhere safe.

 Side effects of leucovorin are rare.
-But sometimes you may have a high temperature (fever) after the drug has been given.
+Sometimes you may have a high temperature (fever) after the drug has been given.
 Your doctor may prescribe some tablets to help relieve this.
-Any side effects you have are much more likely to be related to the chemotherapy drugs.
+The side effects you have are much more likely to be related to the chemotherapy drugs.

 However, if you notice any side effects that you think may be related to the leucovorin, discuss them with your doctor, chemotherapy nurse or pharmacist.